Gulls squawk, shout high pitched squeals,

 drag queens, moving costumed forms,

-hawkers outside beaded doors and lovers of every kind.
+hawkers outside beaded doors.
+Lovers of every kind.

-ebbs to 3,000 who walk quiet snow encrusted streets,
+ebbs to three-thousand in quiet snow encrusted streets,

 appreciate winter palettes of whites and greys.